 Familiar in the House

-Following the accident, businessman Wayne (John Novak) has been left in a wheelchair and pretty much waiting to die as he has become increasingly bitter.
-It makes life difficult for his daughter Jade (Emmanuelle Vaugier) as having gotten married to Marco (Matthew MacCaull) she feels guilty for hiring Samantha (Jordana Largy), a care giver, so that they can go on their honeymoon.
-Much too Jade's surprise when she returns her father is not only a changed man but he has married Samantha causing Jade to fall out with her father.
-But when Wayne dies in a suspicious fall and Samantha is in line to inherit everything Jade sets out to prove the gold digger killed her father.
+Following an accident, Wayne (John Novak - Killer Photo) has been left in a wheelchair and pretty much waiting to die as he has become increasingly bitter.
+It makes life difficult for his daughter, Jade (Emmanuelle Vaugier - Love in Paradise), as having gotten married to Marco (Matthew MacCaull - Heart Felt) she feels guilty for hiring Samantha (Jordana Largy - Happy Face Killer), a care giver, so that they can go on their honeymoon.
+Much too Jade's surprise when she returns her father is not only a changed man but he has married Samantha, causing Jade to fall out with her father.
+But when Wayne dies in a suspicious fall and Samantha is in line to inherit everything Jade sets out to prove the gold digger murdered her father.

 Some times a movie is so obvious that you begin to question whether it can really just be that obvious.
-"Stranger in the House" is one of those movies which works the storyline of the caregiver seducing the older man she has been hired to look after and then he dies not long after they are married.
-In this case it tries to add to the doubt as not long before his death Wayne had a blazing row with a former business colleague over money but it doesn't really stop you from thinking so the hot care giver did it, or did he?
+"Stranger in the House" is one of those movies which works the storyline of the care giver seducing the older man she is suppose to be looking after and then he dies not long after they are married.
+In this case it tries to add to the doubt as not long before his death Wayne had a blazing row with a former business colleague over money but it doesn't really stop you from thinking so the hot care giver did it?

 What this all boils down to is that "Stranger in the House" is actually an enjoyable Lifetime movie as it plays to its audience knowledge of these types of movies and so delivers something seemingly obvious but in a way which makes you question it.